kevinveenbirkenbach/cymais/docs/guides/investor/Readme.md

 # Investor Guide

-🚀 **CyMaIS is seeking investors** to expand its reach and continue development.
-With an increasing demand for automated IT solutions, **CyMaIS has the potential to revolutionize IT infrastructure management.**
+🚀 **Infinito.Nexus is seeking investors** to expand its reach and continue development.
+With an increasing demand for automated IT solutions, **Infinito.Nexus has the potential to revolutionize IT infrastructure management.**

 ## Market Potential 📈
 - **$500B+ Global IT Infrastructure Market**
 - Growing **open-source adoption** across enterprises
 - Increasing need for **automation & cybersecurity**

-## Why Invest in CyMaIS? 🔥
+## Why Invest in Infinito.Nexus? 🔥
 - **Unique Automation Approach** - Pre-configured roles for quick IT setup
 - **Security & Compliance Focus** - Built-in security best practices
 - **Scalability** - Modular framework adaptable to various industries